 School Council supplements Department of Education and Early Childhood Development funds by requesting payments from parents for the following items:

-- Essential Education Items which parents and guardians are required to provide or pay the school to provide e.g.: stationary booklists, text books and uniforms, camps etc.
+- Essential Education Items which parents and guardians are required to provide or pay the school to provide e.g.: stationery booklists, textbooks, uniforms, camps, excursions etc.

-- Optional Extras which are offered on a user pays basis and parents can choose whether or not their child participates eg: school magazine, religious education, instrumental music tuition or instrument hire etc.
+- Optional Extras which are offered on a user pays basis and parents can choose whether or not their child participates eg: instrumental music tuition, extracurricular activities such as chess or instrument hire etc.

 In addition, School Council invites parents to make donations by means of: